umasubra/ExcelJsDocumentation/resources/worksheet.md

 Parameter       | Type  | Description
 --------------- | ------ | ------------
  `address`| String | Optional.
-Address or the name of the Range.
+The address or the name of the range.
 If not specified, the entire worksheet range is returned.

 #### Returns